psychdatascience/FDS-CourseOne/FDS _I_Final_Project.md

 Once your code is finished, debugged, and ready to go, do 10,000 simulations of the election!

+*Make sure and put a `rnd.seed(42)` just before your simulation runs do that all our results are comparable.*

 The post-simulation part of your notebook should include:

 * a plot of the sampling distribution of the popular vote for candidate "A"